 Over the last 30 years, globalization has become a reality.
-The race to new market frontiers is more competitive now than ever before.
-Strong business alliances have formed between companies on a global scale, creating more economic opportunities to exploit.
-Digital integrations were established to tie this global economy together with an infinite amount of data constantly being generated and collected.
+The race to new market frontiers is more competitive now than ever before, and strong business alliances have formed between companies on a global scale, creating more economic opportunities to exploit.
+Digital communications were established to tie this global economy together with an infinite amount of data constantly being generated and collected.
+Data integration is a key part of the modern digital business in 2020.

-In the age of globalization, data and information about the end-user is more readily available as the consumer adoption of electronic communications has increased significantly.
-With this shift in consumer adoption of digital products, data has become one of the most valued global commodities.
+Data and information about the end-user have become more readily available as the consumer adoption of electronic communications has increased significantly.
+With this shift in consumer adoption, data has become the most valued commodity.

 Why is data a valued commodity?